 In addition, to ensure close adherence with all grant program requirements and any applicable state, local or federal laws, during fiscal-year 2017, the board developed a Request for Proposal under which the organization retained the services of two compliance professionals with extensive expertise in the grants management area.
 The two individuals work in close coordination with the Executive Director to provide oversight and technical assistance to grantees, as is necessary and appropriate.
 The team and Executive Director developed various program templates and processes for working with grantees in a uniform and consistent manner.
 To date, the compliance consulting team attends many board meetings and provides consistent updates on all projects through a shared drive electronic medium (accessible by grantees and board members) as well as via written reports.
-After serving in this capacity for one year the board deemed it prudent to extend the compliance consultants and the remaining number of grantees with future project start dates.
+After serving in this capacity for one year the board deemed it prudent to extend the compliance contract for an additional six months, given the high quality and value of the work performed by the compliance consultants and the remaining number of grantees with future project start dates.